Improved Extrapolation Methods of Data-driven Background Estimation in High-Energy Physics: Data-driven methods of background estimation

 which is accurate for background distribution $f(x)$ that is locally a cubic function.
-One can easily understand this since with one side band each side, we can fit a line through the two measurements points for interpolation, thus we can find the linear function exactly.
-And with two side bands on each side, we have four measurements, therefore, we can fit a cubic function for interpolation.
+One can easily understand this, since with one side-band on each side, we can fit a line through the two measurement points for interpolation, and thus find the linear function exactly.
+And with two side-bands on each side, we have four measurements, therefore, we can fit a cubic function for interpolation.

-Usually, we deal with one-dimensional distribution that has sufficient number of events.
-Therefore, we can have many bins to gain information on the shape of the distribution.
-From this, we may be able to find an empirical function that best describes the differential distribution in the side bands.

-If we extend to more than one dimension, it may not be obvious what function to use.
+A similar idea can be adapted to a case with more than one dimension.
 Let us consider a rectangular signal region in $x, y$ space between $x_0 \sim x_0+\Delta_x$ and $y_0 \sim y_0+\Delta_y$.
-Altogether, we can use 8 side-bands, four on sides of the rectangle and four regions on the corners.
-Without any prior knowledge on the background distributions, and using similar arguments as before, one can show that the best estimate for interpolation is given by
+Altogether, we can use 8 side-bands, four on the sides of the rectangle and four regions on the corners.
+Without any prior knowledge of the background distributions, and using similar arguments as before, the best estimate for interpolation is